 WARNING: This product can expose you to chemicals including wood dust which are known to the State of California to cause cancer, and methanol, which are known to the State of California to cause birth defects or other reproductive harm.
 Drilling, sawing, sanding or machining wood products can expose you to wood dust.
 Avoid inhaling wood dust or use a dust mask or other safeguards for personal protection.
 For more information go to www.P65Warnings.ca.gov/wood.

-Pennsylvania - When cut or otherwise machined, the product may emit wood dust, wood dust, paraffin wax and zinc borates appear on Pennsylvania's Appendix A, Hazardous Substance List.
+Pennsylvania - When cut or otherwise machined, the product may emit wood dust.
+Wood dust and paraffin wax appear on Pennsylvania's Appendix A, Hazardous Substance List.